neerazz/TriArchitect-Agent/resources/paper/main.md

 *   **Weaknesses:** Non-determinism and Hallucination.
 As noted in Section 1.2, LLMs struggle with consistency.
 They may invent APIs or mix incompatible versions.

 ### 2.4 The Fourth Generation: Stateful Agentic Systems
 TriArchitect represents the emerging "Fourth Generation"—systems that combine the flexibility of LLMs with the reliability of formalized state.
-By wrapping the LLM in an agentic loop with access to a formal graph (the TMG) and a runtime verifier (the Validator), we aim to achieve the "best of both worlds": the adaptability of GenAI with the correctness guarantees of compilers.
+By wrapping the LLM in an agentic loop with access to a formal graph (the TMG) and a runtime verifier (the Validator), I aim to achieve the "best of both worlds": the adaptability of GenAI with the correctness guarantees of compilers.

 ---

 ## 3. Methodology: Formalizing Migration State

-To address the "context loss" problem, we formalize the migration process not as a sequence of file edits, but as a traversal of a state graph.
+To address the "context loss" problem, I formalize the migration process not as a sequence of file edits, but as a traversal of a state graph.

 ### 3.1 The Typed Migration Graph (TMG)